Compassionate and Experienced Attorneys Serving Burn Victims in Washington

 Complications Known with Burn Injuries

-If you or a loved one has suffered from a severe burn injury due to someone’s negligence, contact the attorneys at Brett McCandlis Brown today.
-We can assist you with filing your claim and getting the compensation that you deserve for your injuries.
+If you or a loved one from Seattle or any other areas of Washington has suffered from a severe burn injury due to someone’s negligence, contact the injury attorneys at Brett McCandlis Brown & Conner today.
+Our burn injury lawyers can assist you with filing your claim and getting the compensation that you deserve for your injuries.
 Schedule a consultation now at 800-925-1875 or fill out our online contact form with your questions.